CFHS code : ED15

 who died Dec 30th 1921 aged 78 years

 Alice was the daughter of James Robert and Emma Ling; Charles William was Alice’s husband; James Lindsey was the son of Charles William and Alice, hence the grandson of James Robert and Emma.
-The whole family, including those buried in ED16, were deeply involved in music, as retailers, piano and organ tuners, and church singers.
+The whole family, including those buried in the family grave of Harriett and Henry Samuel Grant, Susanna and William Samuel Ling, were deeply involved in music, as retailers, piano and organ tuners, and church singers.

 Alice Lucy Ling (née Ling) (1871‒1954)